InitializationData.java

 * <p>If an application does not supply a class loader (or if the application-supplied class loader fails to locate

-* a class), the Ice communicator attempts to load the class using class loaders in the following order:
+* a class), the Ice runtime attempts to load the class using class loaders in the following order:

 * <ul>